Shell seeks extension of Alaska Chukchi drill season

 Shell's BOEM-approved exploration plans require the company to cease drilling into known oil- or gas-bearing geologic depths in the Chukchi by September 24 due to dangers posed by ice.
 Shallower 'top-hole' drilling would be allowed after that date.

-Drilling into hydrocarbon zones in the neighboring Beaufort Sea would be allowed until October 31, but under the plans, all operations must cease by the end of October.
+Drilling into hydrocarbon zones in the neighbouring Beaufort Sea would be allowed until October 31, but under the plans, all operations must cease by the end of October.

 Smith said the request for an extension in the Chukchi is based on scientists' expectations that open-water conditions will linger late into the fall.
 "We are looking at an ice-forecast scenario that indicates a mid-November freeze-up," he told Reuters.